Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ### The contents of this exercise in a nutshell:

 **The aim of this practical is to** get familiar with the QGIS software.
 The first practical exercises will introduce the QGIS graphical user interface (GUI) and its basic tools and features to create a foundation for the later practicals.
-After some basic introduction, you will create a choropleth map[^2] with the aim of showing the number of transit boardings in areas across Helsinki.
+After some basic introduction, you will create a **choropleth map** with the aim of showing the number of transit boardings in areas across Helsinki.
+A choropleth map is a type of map that uses colours to summarise the statistics within different spatial units.
+We recommend the excellent [Colorbrewer tool](https://colorbrewer2.org/) to help you choose palettes which match your data and the information you want to communicate.

-[^2]: What is a choropleth map?

 **By the end of today’s crash course, you will:**